maliMirkec/personal-website/site/articles/i-am-not-that-excited-about-new-css-features.md

   - blog
   - css
 thumbnail: i-am-not-that-excited-about-new-css-features_tb4ntp
-old_description: "I have a confession: I am not that excited about all these new CSS features.
+descriptionAlt: "I have a confession: I am not that excited about all these new CSS features.
 Let me tell you why."
 description: Discover the reasons why I am not overly enthusiastic about the new CSS features in this thought-provoking article.
 type: articles-item
 sections2: